avaldebe/PMserial/README.md

 }
 ```

-Setup on different MCUs is covered on the [HardwareSerial][] example.
+Setup for different MCU is covered on the [HardwareSerial][] example.

 ### PMSx003 on SoftwareSerial